hkattt/blind-box-co/README.md

 # Godot Wild Jam 82

 ## Overview
-** INSERT GAME NAME ** was made using Godot 4.4.1 and GDScript for the [Godot Wild Jam 82](https://itch.io/jam/godot-wild-jam-82).
+Blind Box.Co was made using Godot 4.4.1 and GDScript for the [Godot Wild Jam 82](https://itch.io/jam/godot-wild-jam-82).
 The theme of the game jam was was `UNSEEN`.
-We also included the  following wildcards:
+We also included the  following wildcard:
-- `Immersive`: Have your UI be part of the world.
-- `Boom`: There must be at least one explosion in the game.
 - `Report Card`: Grade something the player does.

+Blind Box.Co is a puzzle simulation game.
+You work at a postage service that has a strict no-package opening policy.
+Consequently, you must use your wits and various detectors to determine if customers are attempting to smuggle contraband.

+## Controls

+The game is fully controlled using the mouse.

+- **Stamps**: Click and drag over document to sign.

+- **Document**: Click and drag to character to submit.

+- **Metal Detector**: Click and drag over the package.
+Beeps once metal is detected.

+- **X-Ray**: Click and drag over the package.
+Reveals package contents.

+- **Chemical Detecto**r.
+Click and drag over the package.
+Loads and shows result.

 ## Dependencies